jlimadev/aws-certification-cloud-practitioner-notes/notes/ecs/README.md

 Docker is a software development platform to deploy apps.
 With docker we pack our app into a container and can be run in any OS.

+Another definition of Docker would be `Docker is a software development platform that allows you to run applications the same way, regardless of where they are run.
+It can scale containers up and down within seconds.`

 Docker can run in any machine, and it brings some benefits:

 - Any Machine and OS